cocos/cocos-docs/en/scripting/reference/attributes.md

 override | when reloading the super class property, this parameter needs to be defined as true | boolean | false | See [override attribute](class.md#override) animatable | whether this property can be altered by animation | boolean | true |

-**Note 1:** The default value of `visible` is determined by the property name.
+> **Note 1**: the default value of `visible` is determined by the property name.
 When the property name starts with an underscore `_`, then the default is set to hide, otherwise it is by default set to show.

----

-Continue on to read about [Animation](../../animation/index.md) or back to [Scripting](../index.md).